 Reasons to visit Mackinac in August: calm atmosphere with biking and no cars, perfect temperatures, tasty food

 Mackinac Island is another option for an idyllic summer getaway.
 Here, you can get away from the busy city life because cars are banned.

 Instead, it is possible to take a tour of the town with a carriage ride, featuring a narrated tour of the town’s points of interest.

 Another popular activity is to visit the Grand Hotel Gardens, which is home to more than 150 varieties of flowers.
 For those who love biking, you can also bike 8.2 miles around the island to check out some of the best landmarks.

 Arch Rock, a limestone formation, is another spot that many people take photos in front of.
-It is also a sacred spot according to Native American tradition.
+It is also a sacred spot in Michigan according to Native American tradition.

 As far as what to eat and drink, make sure that you try out some Mackinac Island Fudge.